yandex-cloud/docs/en/managed-mongodb/concepts/storage.md

 When creating a cluster, you can select the following disk types for data storage:

 * Local SSD storage (`local-ssd`): The fastest disks.
-This storage capacity is between 10 and 2048 GB.
+This storage size is between 10 and 2048 GB.
 * Standard local disks (`local-hdd`): A slower but large storage option.
 Available only for hosts powered by Broadwell or Cascade Lake and with at least eight vCPUs. `local-hdd` storage has a fixed volume: 10240 GB for Broadwell and 12800 GB for Cascade Lake.

 {% endif %}

 {% if product == "cloud-il" %}

 When creating a cluster, you will use local SSD storage (`local-ssd`).
-This storage capacity is between 10 and 2048 GB.
+This storage size is between 10 and 2048 GB.

 {% endif %}